 If you’re independently enrolled in a private health insurance plan, not through an employer, you may qualify for significant savings if you switch to a Connect for Health Colorado plan.
 But you may need to wait until open enrollment.

-If you get coverage through the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) because you were terminated from a job or were put on reduced hours before Oct.
-1, you may be able to save money by switching to a Connect for Health Colorado plan during a 60-day special enrollment window.
-Be sure to apply and select your plan through Connect for Health Colorado before your COBRA coverage ends to make sure there’s no gap in coverage.
-If you're not sure whether making this switch makes sense for you, you can ask for free advice from a certified insurance broker.
+If you lose your COBRA coverage, you may be able to sign up for a Connect for Health Colorado plan during a 60-day special enrollment window.
+Try to apply and select your plan through Connect for Health Colorado before your COBRA coverage ends to make sure there’s no gap in coverage.

 Will I need to get a new doctor?